hysteroscopy utilizes a hysteroscope that is inserted through the vagina into the uterus to transmit images onto a screen for your doctor to review.

 Hysteroscopy for women in the greater Los Angeles area

-To schedule your appointment with Dr. Silberstein, give us a call at (818) 996-3200.
-You can also use our online scheduling form to request an appointment.
-A member of our office will be in touch with you within 1 business day to confirm your appointment.
+To request your appointment with Dr. Silberstein, give us a call at (818) 996-3200.
 Feel free to bring up any concerns or questions about this procedure.
 We can discuss the risks with you and what you’ll need to do to prepare for your visit.